prasanna-muppidwar/Fake-Nudity-Detection/README.md

 - Python
 - Flask (Web framework)
-- Machine Learning Models (for image analysis)
+- Machine Learning API , We are working on Models (for image analysis)
 - Instagram API (for image search, if applicable)

 ## Contributing